NCEAS/osti-elink/README.md

 For more information, see: https://www.osti.gov/elink/

 ### Notes for deploying the library supporting the v1 API:
-1. Maintain the same configuration as the previous release
+1. Maintain the same Metacat configuration as the previous release
 2. Replace the metacat/WEB-INF/lib/osti-elink-1.0.0.jar file with osti-elink-2.0.0.jar
 3. Replace the metacat/style/common/osti/eml2osti.xsl file with the new version